Pink Floyd

 Pink Floyd are an English rock band formed in London in 1965.
-Gaining an early following as one of the first British psychedelic groups, they were distinguished by their extended compositions, sonic experimentation, philosophical lyrics and elaborate live shows.
-They became a leading band of the progressive rock genre, cited by some as the greatest progressive rock band of all time.
+Gaining an early following as one of the first British psychedelic groups, they were distinguished by their extended compositions, sonic experiments, philosophical lyrics, and elaborate live performances, and became a leading progressive rock band.

-Pink Floyd were founded in 1965 by Syd Barrett (guitar, lead vocals), Nick Mason (drums), Roger Waters (bass guitar, vocals), and Richard Wright (keyboards, vocals).
-Under Barrett's leadership, they released two charting singles and the successful debut album The Piper at the Gates of Dawn (1967).
-The guitarist and vocalist David Gilmour joined in January 1968; Barrett left in April 1968 due to deteriorating mental health.
-Waters became the primary lyricist and thematic leader, devising the concepts behind Pink Floyd's most successful albums, The Dark Side of the Moon (1973), Wish You Were Here (1975), Animals (1977) and The Wall (1979).
-The musical film based on The Wall, Pink Floyd – The Wall (1982), won two BAFTA Awards.
+The band was founded in 1965 by Syd Barrett (guitar, lead vocals), Nick Mason (drums), Roger Waters (bass guitar, vocals) and Richard Wright (keyboards, vocals).
+With Barrett as their main songwriter, they released two hit singles, "Arnold Layne" and "See Emily Play", and the successful debut studio album The Piper at the Gates of Dawn (all 1967).
+David Gilmour (guitar, vocals) joined in 1967; Barrett left in 1968 due to deteriorating mental health.
+All four remaining members contributed compositions, though Waters became the primary lyricist and thematic leader, devising the concepts behind Pink Floyd's most successful studio albums, The Dark Side of the Moon (1973), Wish You Were Here (1975), Animals (1977) and The Wall (1979).
+The musical film based on The Wall, Pink Floyd – The Wall (1982), won two BAFTAs.
 Pink Floyd also composed several film scores.

-Following personal tensions, Wright left Pink Floyd in 1981, followed by Waters in 1985.
+Personal tensions led to Wright leaving the band in 1981, followed by Waters in 1985.
 Gilmour and Mason continued as Pink Floyd, rejoined later by Wright.
-They produced the albums A Momentary Lapse of Reason (1987) and The Division Bell (1994), backed by major tours, before entering a long hiatus.
-In 2005, all but Barrett reunited for a performance at the global awareness event Live 8.
+They produced the studio albums A Momentary Lapse of Reason (1987) and The Division Bell (1994), both backed by major tours.
+In 2005, Gilmour, Mason and Wright reunited with Waters for a performance at the global awareness event Live 8.
 Barrett died in 2006, and Wright in 2008.
 The last Pink Floyd studio album, The Endless River (2014), was based on unreleased material from the Division Bell recording sessions.
-In 2022, Gilmour and Mason reformed Pink Floyd to release the song "Hey, Hey, Rise Up!" in protest of the Russo-Ukrainian War.
+In 2022, Pink Floyd released the song "Hey, Hey, Rise Up!" in protest of the Russian invasion of Ukraine.

 By 2013, Pink Floyd had sold more than 250 million records worldwide, making them one of the best-selling music artists of all time.
-The Dark Side of the Moon and The Wall were inducted into the Grammy Hall of Fame, and these albums and Wish You Were Here are among the best-selling albums of all time.
-Four Pink Floyd albums topped the US Billboard 200, and five topped the UK Albums Chart.
-Pink Floyd's hit singles include "See Emily Play" (1967), "Money" (1973), "Another Brick in the Wall, Part 2" (1979), "Not Now John" (1983), "On the Turning Away" (1987) and "High Hopes" (1994).
-They were inducted into the US Rock and Roll Hall of Fame in 1996 and the UK Music Hall of Fame in 2005.
-In 2008, Pink Floyd were awarded the Polar Music Prize in Sweden for their contribution to modern music.
+The Dark Side of the Moon and The Wall were inducted into the Grammy Hall of Fame, and are among the best-selling albums of all time.
+Four Pink Floyd albums topped the US Billboard 200 and five topped the UK Albums Chart.
+Although an album-orientated band, they did achieve several hit singles, including "Arnold Layne", "See Emily Play" (both 1967), "Money" (1973), "Another Brick in the Wall, Part 2" (1979), "Not Now John" (1983), "On the Turning Away" (1987) and "High Hopes" (1994).
+Pink Floyd were inducted into the US Rock and Roll Hall of Fame in 1996 and the UK Music Hall of Fame in 2005.
+In 2008, they were awarded the Polar Music Prize for "their monumental contribution over the decades to the fusion of art and music in the development of popular culture".